tcwanat/BlueSCSI-SE-bracket/README.md

 The faceplate SVG file can be used by any by use by any laser cutter using any 2/100" (~.5mm) material.
 I use wood veneer backed with 3M tape, but you could use a different material and affix the faceplate to the bracket with an adhesive.

-Other parts needed are:
-• Four (4) screws.
-I used four #3 woodscrews.
+Other parts needed are (a) Four (4) screws.
+I used four #3 woodscrews. (b) BlueSCSI 1.1
-• BlueSCSI 1.1

-The bracket is sized for use with these computers:
+The bracket is sized for use with these computers: Macintosh SE, Macintosh SE/30, Macintosh SE FDHD, Macintosh SE SuperDrive
-• Macintosh SE
-• Macintosh SE/30
-• Macintosh SE FDHD
-• Macintosh SE SuperDrive